MetalHexx/TeensyROM-UI/README.md

 The one thing that all these amazing carts have in common is that they're kind of slow at navigating over thousands of files.
 It's a bit overwhelming.
 Trying to find that one game you played before but having trouble?
 I've been there. :) This project primary aims to solve that problem.

 I contacted the creator, Mr Travis S, and started brainstorming.
-After a lot of hard work, late nights and bugging Travis with crazy ideas, I now offer this UI and hope it finds a place in your retro workflow.
+A lot of really great ideas were been shared and in no time, the UI was born.
 Enjoy!

 ## Screenshots
 #### Launch Games